-If you are in the commercial marigold farming, then you must control the diseases and pests.
-This article includes the list of important marigold pests and diseases.
-Additionally, how you can control the pests, insects and disease attacks with a complete plant protection guide.
+If you are in commercial marigold farming, then you must control the diseases and pests.
+This article includes a list of important marigold pests and diseases.
+Additionally, how you can control the pests, insects, and disease attacks with a complete plant protection guide.

 Generally, Marigold is relatively free from diseases and insect pests.
-However, occasionally, you can observe the following diseases and insect- pests in the farm.
+However, occasionally, you can observe the following diseases and insect- pests on the farm.

 Potential & Harmful Diseases in Marigold Plant

 #1.
 Damping-off (Pythium sp.)